Hattan-B/Digital-Control/README.md

-- This file is a simulink file and it shows how the two blocks are working simultaneously.
+- This file is a simulink file and it shows how the three blocks are working simultaneously.

 ![Control_Roomba](https://github.com/tuf76885/Digital-Control/blob/master/Block_Pictures/C_R.png)